livingtongues/living-dictionaries/docs/data/new-entry-field-creation.md

 6. It's very likely you also want to consider to add the new field when import a dictionary from a spreadsheet.
 Go to `packages\scripts\import\import-spreadsheet-v4.ts` and add the necessary code.

-7. Finally ask if there would be necessay to create a new filter(s) for this new field.
+7. Finally ask if there would be necessary to create a new filter(s) for this new field.
 In case this is require, go to `packages\scripts\algolia\prepareDataForIndex.ts` and add the pertinent filters.